 Rewatching your favorite show or movie has a relaxing element to it, particularly in one’s familiarity with the events in the story.
 It is therapeutic and good for one’s mental wellbeing.
 It presents a safer encounter than real-life events which can possibly not end well for you.
 Another factor is the nostalgia effect of the experience, which has a calming effect.
 When faced with a scary and uncertain future, revisiting good times in the past can be comforting.

 So, yeah.
-Push-ups, yoga– they’re all good for you especially in the long run.
+Push-ups, yoga– they’re all good for you, especially in the long run.
 Exercise and meditation are proven to be effective ways in achieving better mental wellbeing.
 But if you find yourself too bummed out to exert effort, you don’t have to feel bad about it.
 There is another alternative stress-relieving activity, and it’s easy as ABC.
-Watch your favorite shows and movies, read your favorite book– these tiny little pleasures can help.
+Watch your favorite shows and movies, reunite with your favorite characters, revisit your beloved fictional places — these tiny little pleasures can help.